 Have you recently discovered that you need a backflow prevention device installed on your property?
 Do you need testing or repairs for your existing backflow preventer?
 We have the proper certification to work on your backflow prevention device and provide backflow testing, maintenance, or installation services.
 Our team, including state–licensed master plumbers, will see to it that the job is completed properly and safely, so that you don’t pose a risk to the public water supply and so that you don’t have to worry about contamination on your property.

-Our plumbers have the proper certification for any backflow prevention job in Sarasota, FL and the surrounding areas.
+Our plumbers have the proper certification for any backflow prevention job in Sarasota, FL, and the surrounding areas.
 Our commitment to quality and customer service cannot be beat.
 We are happy to answer whatever questions you may have about backflow prevention and the local codes that regulate the devices.
 We show up prepared with the right tools for any job, and we keep you informed throughout every step of the process.
-Call Wimpy’s Dependable Plumbing today for backflow prevention services, and we will exceed your expectations.
+Call Wimpy’s Plumbing & Air today for backflow prevention services, and we will exceed your expectations.